-4. This Agreement is between the ACT Minister for Police and Emergency Services, the AFP Commissioner and the Chief Police Officer.
+4. This Agreement is between the Police Minister, the AFP Commissioner and the Chief Police Officer.

 Definitions

 5. Unless stated otherwise, definitions in this Agreement are the same as in the Arrangement.

 Scope

 6. The output classes covered by this Agreement include all the goods and services to be purchased by the ACT Government from the AFP through the direct police budget appropriation.
 This Agreement does not cover activities funded by revenue outside the direct police appropriation.